adlnet/xAPI-Spec/xAPI.md

 	<tr><td>statementId</td><td>String</td><td> </td><td>ID of statement to fetch</td></tr>
 	<tr><td>voidedStatementId</td><td>String</td><td> </td><td>ID of voided statement to fetch. see <a href="#voidedStatements">Voided Statements</a></td></tr>
 	<tr><td>agent</td><td>Agent or identified Group Object (JSON)</td><td> </td>
-		<td>Filter, only return statements for which the specified agent or group is the actor or object of the statement.
+		<td>Filter, only return statements for which the specified agent or group is the Actor or object of the statement.
 			<ul><li> Agents or identified groups are equal when the same Inverse Functional Identifier is used in each
 			object compared and those Inverse Functional Identifiers have equal values.
 			</li><li>For the purposes of this filter, groups that have members which match the specified agent